 PROCEDURE:

-Santa Barbara County Animal Services performs Wellness Rounds and all animals in the shelter’s custody will be monitored.
+Animal Services performs Wellness Rounds and all animals in the shelter’s custody will be monitored.

-SBCAS will identify a Wellness Rounds Team that may include: Shelter Supervisor, Community Outreach Coordinator, Animal Welfare Specialist, Veterinarian, and/or RVT.
+Shelter will identify a Wellness Rounds Team that may include: Shelter Supervisor, Community Outreach Coordinator, Animal Welfare Specialist, Veterinarian, and/or RVT.

 Rounds will be conducted at 9:00am at each location, at least three times weekly.